Over 60% of the people in the world do NOT learn as people in the West have traditionally learned.

 1 in 4 of the world’s people calls South Asia home.
 Christ’s gospel is making an impact; but most church planters are unengaged.
 With its array of groups, religions, and geographies, the church faces many challenges here.

-Since 2010, we’re working among storycentric ministry leaders in India and Nepal.
-In 2020, a network in India launched an “Orality Institute of Leadership.”
+Since 2010, we’re working among storycentric ministry leaders in South Asia.
+In 2020, a network in this region launched an “Orality Institute of Leadership.”
 This accredited degree program will be the first to offer the entire curriculum of The Garden Project, our leadership development program, using story-centric methods.

 A program leader hoped,